dbiir/rainbow/README.md

 # rainbow
-Column ordering and duplication framework
+Column ordering and duplication framework.

+Full source code and documents will be submitted soon.